naturalis/minion-analysis-pipelines/script/README_Foram-assembly_Pipeline.md

 ### Readme Foram Assembly pipeline - part 1 ###
-This is part one of the two part pipeline.
+This is part one of a two part pipeline.

 In the first part of the pipeline the original reads are mapped against a reference genome of a Symbiodinium.
 Afterwards, the reads that did map against the reference genome are deleted and reads that did not map against the reference genome are kept.